uber/kraken/README.md

 - Highly scalable.
 It's capable of distributing docker images at throughput of 1TB/sec, and image size doesn't impact download speed.
 It can support clusters of 8k hosts and above.
 - Highly available.
 Kraken cluster would remain operational even if mutiple origin hosts were lost at the same time.
 - Secure.
 Supports bi-directional TLS between all components for image tags, and bi-directional TLS between image builder and Kraken for all data (if your image builder supports client-side TLS, like [Makisu](https://github.com/uber/makisu)).
-- Pluggable.
+- Pluggable storage options.
 It supports using S3/HDFS as storage backend, and it's easy to add more storage drivers.
 It can be setup as write-back cache with configurable TTL, so it can survive S3 outages without impacting functionality.
 - Lossless cross cluster replication.
 Kraken supports async replication between clusters based on namespace and repo name.
 - Minimal dependency.
 Other than plugable storage, Kraken only depends on DNS.